tlogan/ERST/README.md

 - alternate name: **Descriptive** Relational Subtyping

 ### TODO (Symbolic Implementation)
-- ensure that it's safe to remove constraints
-    - criteria: the interpreted variable in the constraint is guaranteed to not be used again elsewhere
-    - redo typing rules to avoid extra variables; return fresh variable rather than constraining passed in variable.
 - update disjoint test to handle disjoint constraints in intersected universals
     - see `test_max`: `G44 <: ~true @` vs `G44 <: ~false @`
     - consider if type needs to be constructed differently